 We wanted to encourage them to visit friends and family for an extended time and make sure they enjoyed it.

-As long as everyone kept on communicating asynchronously, we trusted it would cause minimal disruptions to team work and business goals, especially with a 30 day cap.
+As long as everyone kept on communicating asynchronously, we trusted it would cause minimal disruptions to team work and business goals.

 “I was grateful that my company understood I’m not from the UK and that I have a life beyond the country I live in.
 It takes so much weight off your shoulders when you know your company trusts you to do the work you’re supposed to do wherever that is!”
 Sam L. – Product Designer at CharlieHR